jessamynsmith/eggtimer-server/README.md

 Once your app is deployed successfully, you can add the Scheduler task on Heroku:

     python manage.py notify_upcoming_period --settings=eggtimer.settings

+You can also set up Dead Man's Snitch so you will know if the scheduled task fails.

 Thank you to: